Research Interests

 Research Description

-My work focuses on the intersection of sexualities, gender, and class in neoliberal economies.
-My ethnographic work describes the labor conditions, moral systems, and modes of intimacy of MSM sex workers (MSM: men who have sex with men) in Hong Kong.
-I am interested in how sex workers produce their own system of ethics vis-à-vis money, sex, and love, and how the expanding informal economy—in view of widening class disparities and shrinking class mobility in neoliberal economies—complicates the respectability politics in the queer communities.
+My previous work focuses on the intersection of sexualities, gender, and class in neoliberal economies.
+My ethnographic work investigates the labor conditions, moral systems, and modes of intimacy of middle-class queer sex workers in Hong Kong.
+My research has examined how sex workers produce their own value system of ethics vis-à-vis money, sex, and love; how a growing intimate economy built on desires changes what it means to be a respectable citizen; and how an emerging group of middle-class gay sex workers reproduce class and gender inequalities, in form of homonormativity and gay misogyny.

 Education